SquareGPS/navixy-api/docs/general/get-involved.md

 ![Create your fork](./assets/fork-proposal.png)

-Creating a fork is done with one green button.
+Creating a fork done with one green button.
 After that, the edit form with page source code will open.

 !!! note "For correct edit of page, please read the [introduction into Mkdocs](#introduction-into-mkdocs)."